 WHAT IS YOGA THERAPY?

-Yoga Therapy is a holistic modality that applies specific yoga techniques to generate healing and growth based on individual assessment.
+Yoga Therapy is a holistic modality that applies modified yoga techniques to generate healing and growth based on individual assessment.

-Working with a combination of physical movement, breathing, chanting, visualization, meditation and mindfulness-based practices we work with individual goals for deeper integration and growth.
+Working with a combination of physical movement, breathing, sound, sensory, meditation and mindfulness-based practices we work with individual goals for deeper integration and growth.

-This can increase vitality, promote healing, bring greater ease to the body/mind and improve overall well-being.
+This can increase vitality, promote healing, bring greater ease to the body/mind and improve overall health and well-being.

 Through a one on one consultation, that includes a discussion and a physical assessment, a personal home practice is prescribed for specific individual needs to empower the individual to take their health into their own hands.